pweisenburger/AdaptiveCEP/thesis.md

 The avid reader has certainly noticed that this is the case class representation of the query that has been informally described and illustrated as a graph previously in this section.
 It is to be stressed that this is a type-safe representation of said query.
 (This point will be discussed in detail in section 3.3.)
 Also, it is to be stressed again that it is a platform-independent representation, i.e., it neither encodes data specific to the DSL that generated it nor does it encode data that is specific to the EP solution that will execute it.

 Lastly, as the title of this thesis suggests, EventScala is a quality-of-service-oriented approach to EP.
-As such, it allows for QoS requirements to be expressed with each query.
+As such, it allows for QoS requirements, i.e., run-time requirements, to be expressed with each query.
 One might have noticed that the `sampleQuery` above contains the expression `Set.empty` four times.
 At these four points, it would have been possible to define a set of requirements (of type `Set[Requirement]`).
 When picturing the query as a graph once again, it becomes clear that requirements can be defined over every node of the graph.
 EventScala features two kinds of requirements, `FrequencyRequirement`s and `LatencyRequirement`s.
 (These will be discussed in greater detail in section 3.5.)
 It is to be noted, however, that the case classes representing these requirements are not platform-independent.
 They do not just contain the specification of the respective requirement but also a callback closure that defines what to do whenever the respective requirement is not met during the execution of the query.
 The fact that this callback closure is being passed data about the processing node that is responsible for executing the query in EventScala's execution graph is what breaks platform independence.
 I chose to go this way as platform independece with regards to QoS requirements is somewhat pointless as --to the best of my knowledge--there are no other EP solutions that are able to work with such requirements.
 Listing 3 shows another example query, representing a simple stream subscription that is being applied to a filter, with the stream being required to emit at least 2 events every 5 seconds.

 *Listing 3: Case class representation of a query that specifies a QoS requirement*
 ```scala